thunderdrop/Inform-7-with-NVDA/README.md

 ## Purpose of this Document

-This document exists to familiarize an Inform 7 author with the form and functions of David Kinder's Windows interface, and recommendations of how these can best be accessed with a screenreader.
-This document primarily focuses on using the program with [NonVisual Desktop Access](https://www.nvaccess.org/) (herein "NVDA"), though some of these techniques have equivalents in other screenreaders, and applying those equivalents may have positive results.
+This document exists to familiarize an Inform 7 author with the form and functions of David Kinder's Windows interface, and recommendations of how these can best be accessed with a screen reader.
+This document primarily focuses on using the program with [NonVisual Desktop Access](https://www.nvaccess.org/) (herein "NVDA"), though some of these techniques have equivalents in other screen readers, and applying those equivalents may have positive results.

 #### A Reminder to Sighted Readers

-Screenreaders are only specialized insofar as they convert on-screen text to speech or Braille output.
+Screen readers are only specialized insofar as they convert on-screen text to speech or Braille output.
 They do this through calls to existing APIs, which are well documented and officially supported.

 ### Method

 This documentation is split into two sections.

 The first discusses the ease of access to the functions of the modern Inform 7 IDE.
-In this case, "ease" refers not to a user's proficiency with either their screenreader or Inform 7, but the relative accessibility of those functions to NVDA's built-in services.
+In this case, "ease" refers not to a user's proficiency with either their screen reader or Inform 7, but the relative accessibility of those functions to NVDA's built-in services.

 Most users reasonably familiar with NVDA already have the skills necessary to use Inform 7 with it.
 For all but the "Story" tab, standard editing and page navigation commands are all you will need.
 To use the "Story" tab, you will need to know the basics of [object navigation](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#ObjectNavigation) and [text review](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#ReviewingText).